Editorial note

 Start with the same driver, vehicle, and garaging details for every quote.
 Match the same liability limits and the same collision and comprehensive deductibles.
 Then review optional items such as rental reimbursement, roadside assistance, and uninsured motorist coverage before deciding that one quote is truly better than another.

-If you want to keep researching before choosing, compare your options with Compare Providers and Best Auto Insurance Comparison Sites.
+If you want to keep researching before choosing, compare your options with Compare Providers, Best Auto Insurance Comparison Sites, and Provider Reviews.

 A Cleaner Quote-Comparison Checklist